• Skip to primary navigation

 I use a photo album from Dollar Tree that has exactly the correct number of pages.
 If you don’t have a Dollar Tree near you or can’t find that, these albums on Amazon were curated by a CC parent who makes some of the flipbook files to be exactly the right size for flipbooks.

-- Option #1: has options for by subject and by week
+• Option #2: has options for by subject and by week but these are pdfs so you’ll have to cut them yourself

 When I used these I had each paper in a page protector and hung them up on the wall using these command hooks.
 Above the memory work I hung the timeline cards using these command clips.

-- Bible is here (Bible is not an official part of CC; it is not in your guide and you won’t do this at your community day, but CC does provide some Bible memory work for those who want it.
-You can find the supplemental printable of that here)
+• All cycles of Bible can be found here (Bible is not an official part of CC; it is not in your guide and you won’t do this at your community day, but CC does provide some Bible memory work for those who want it)

-Now that I no longer have our large memory work wall I display each week’s timeline cards on a beaded garland over our white board that has little clothespins.
+For a while, after we’d moved but before I decided to use the small white board for the trifold pages and timeline cards, I displayed each week’s timeline cards on a beaded garland over our large white board that has little clothespins.
 I found mine at Hobby Lobby but if you don’t have a HL near you or they no longer carry them I also found one on Etsy that would work perfectly!
+So there’s another option, depending on how much space you have and what look you’re going for!Classical Conversations timeline display

 Worksheets